-5 Tips for Creating a Room Your Kids Will Grow Into and Love!
+6 Tips for Creating a Room Your Kids Will Grow Into and Love

-Skip the Barbie and toy-truck rugs (those themes can be brought into the room as decorative pillows and art!) and stick to rugs with classic stripes or geometric prints.
-These timeless patterns will appeal to your kids as they grow and allow you and your child to easily decorate around them.
+Skip the Barbie and toy-truck rugs (those themes can be brought into the room as decorative pillows and art!) and stick to rugs with classic stripes, geometric prints, or oriental patterns.
+These classic looks will appeal to your kids as they grow and allow you and your child to easily decorate around them.

 Instead of buying primary-color storage units, add white or wood-tone built-in bookcases that will grow with them.
-This bedroom featuring beautiful built-in cabinets, shelves, and desks maximizes open and closed storage plus display space for treasures, awards, and books.
+This bedroom featuring beautiful built-in shelves maximizes open storage plus boasts display space for treasures, awards, and books.

 Pick window coverings that have a classic style and color that will grow with your child.
-A roman blind and a traditional valance in a tan hue will look gorgeous throughout the years.
+Roman blinds and a traditional valance in a tan hue will look gorgeous throughout the years.